 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you like the convenience of an all-in-one baking mix for your pancakes, biscuits, and dumplings, you don't have to run to the store.
-Make your mix from scratch!
+If you like the convenience of an all-in-one baking mix for your pancakes, biscuits, fry batter, and dumplings, you don't have to run to the store.
+Make your mix from scratch.
 Besides being a versatile mix to use in any recipe that calls for commercial biscuit mix, you will know exactly what's in the mixture.
-And another good reason—as if you need another reason— it's easy on the budget!
+And another good reason—as if you need another reason— it's easy on the budget.

 Hydrogenated shortening is an ingredient usually found in commercial biscuit mixes, but you can use butter or non-hydrogenated shortening in this mixture, or use a combination.
 If using all shortening, it should be fine on the pantry shelf for as long as the expiration date on the shortening (assuming the flour and other ingredients were relatively fresh).
 If you use butter, store the mix in the refrigerator or freezer.

 Make sure you check the expiration dates on all of your ingredients and label the biscuit mix accordingly.

 1 3/4 (14 ounces) cups unsalted butter, or shortening, or a combination of the two, well chilled and cut into small pieces

 5 teaspoons (1 tablespoon plus 2 teaspoons) salt